-- a) Threats on the smartcard's embedded software and its environment of development, such as: - Unauthorized disclosure - Modification or theft of the smartcard embedded software and any additional data at phase 1.
+- a) Threats on the smartcard's embedded software D.xxx_SOFT and its environment of development, such as: - Unauthorized disclosure - Modification or theft of the smartcard embedded software D.xxx_SOFT and any additional data D.xxx_DATA at phase 1.

-Considering the limits of the TOE, these previous threats are outside the scope of this document.
+Considering the limits of the TOE, these previous threats are outside the scope of this Security Target Lite.

-- a) Threats on the assets transmitted from the IC designer to the smartcard software developer during the smartcard development. - b) Threats on the smartcard embedded software and any additional application data transmitted during the delivery process from the smartcard embedded software developer to the IC designer.
+- b) Threats on the assets transmitted from the IC designer to the smartcard software developer during the smartcard development. - c) Threats on the smartcard embedded software D.xxx_SOFT and any additional application data D.xxx_DATA transmitted during the delivery process from the smartcard embedded software developer to the IC designer.